 Honours 2019 Information session:

-Information session for 2019 (S1 and mid-year start) will be held on Tuesday 31 July 1pm in the Sanson room (23 Rainforest walk).
+Information session for 2019 (S1 and mid-year start) will be held in September 2018.
+Date to be advised.

 Recording of the Honours 2018 information session

 All practical information on how to apply is here.

 A comprehensive guide to the host supervisors, and their research interests can be downloaded here - Honours Projects 2018, S2 (Pdf)

 Interested in applying?
 Read Questions and Answers about Honours to find out more.

 Start dates for Biology Honours in 2018 are:

 - Semester 1 start: Monday 19th February 2018 (CLOSED)